Cream Cheese Cookie Cups

 - 1-1/4 cups confectioners' sugar

 - Cut cookie dough in half (save one portion for another use).
 With floured hands, press about 1 tablespoon of dough onto the bottom and up the sides of 12 ungreased miniature muffin cups.
-Bake at 350° for 8-10 minutes or until lightly browned.
+Bake at 350° until lightly browned, 8-10 minutes.

 - Using the end of a wooden spoon handle, reshape the puffed cookie cups.
 Cool for 5 minutes before removing from pan to a wire rack to cool completely.